Nagasaki45/MPC-reading-notes/week5/notes.md

 ### Criticism

-Why S2 is missing from experiment 2?
+- Why S2 is missing from experiment 2?
+- Control group didn't listen to anything before testing phase, and got different instructions compared to learning group.